 - Susan White, Director, Water Resources Research Institute of the University of North Carolina

-There are many ways to contribute to the TomorrowNow project.
+Can’t make it to a workshop?
+There are still plenty of ways to contribute to the TomorrowNow project.
 Do as much or as little as you like!

 Join the Stakeholder Advisory Board

 Do you represent a community of people whose interests and needs should be heard at planning workshops and goal-setting meetings?
 Does your community have expertise in stormwater management or is directly impacted by it?
-Contact the network coordinator, Dr. Okan Pala, to join the Stakeholder Advisory Board!
-Each member of the board is invited to in-person gatherings and automatically receives a login to Triangle Basecamp, the online forum that keeps discussion going between meetings.
+Contact Network Coordinator Corey White to join the Stakeholder Advisory Board!
+Each member of the board is invited to in-person gatherings and automatically receives a login to TomorrowNow on Slack, the online forum that keeps discussion going between meetings.

 Attend Public Symposiums

-About once a year, the Research Collaboration Network will host a public symposium open to anyone who wants to attend.
+In the future, the Research Collaboration Network will host public symposiums open to anyone who wants to attend.
 At these symposiums, the Interdisciplinary Steering Committee and Stakeholder Advisory Board will present project progress, share the latest research related to serious games, and seek feedback from attendees.

 Don’t have time to attend workshops or symposiums?
 No problem!
-The Research Collaboration Network maintains an online space for constructive discussion, moderated by Dr. Okan Pala, called Triangle Basecamp.
-This online forum will host project updates and reports as well as discussion threads.
-We invite anyone interested in the project to contact Dr. Pala to join the conversation.
+The Research Collaboration Network maintains an online space for constructive discussion called TomorrowNow on Slack.
+This online forum hosts project updates and reports as well as discussion threads.
+We invite anyone interested in the project to contact Corey White to join the conversation.
 Make your voice heard by posting comments, or simply listen to what others have to say!

 NSF Grant Funds Smart City Research to Tackle Regional Problems with Serious Games